Bright's Boffins

 Bright's Boffins was a British children's television comedy about a team of eccentric inventors working for the British Government.
 It starred Alexander Doré as Group Captain Bertram Bright (referred to as "The Groupie" by his colleagues), "the hair-brained leader of a department for designing inventions that was so hush-hush even the Government had forgotten about it".
 It also starred Gordon Rollings and Avril Angers.
-It was produced by Southern Television and aired between 1970 and 1972.
+It was written by Denis Goodwin, produced by Southern Television and aired between 1970 and 1972.
 All 39 episodes are missing, believed lost.